MESSAGE FROM THE CHIEF

 Program Consortium / Hub and Spoke Model

-MBPCC has reached agreements with three regional cancer centers to serve as partner programs in the residency program.
+MBPCC has reached agreements with two regional cancer centers to serve as partner programs in the residency program.
 These affiliate sites were chosen based on their interest in the program, and sufficient clinical staff and resources to effectively train residents.
 Partner locations include Willis-Knighton Cancer Center (Shreveport, LA) and the University of Mississippi Medical Center (Jackson, MS).
-These institutions and MBPCC represent a network of for-profit, non-profit, academic, community, and private entities.
-Each site has a local residency Program Director who is also a member of the Residency Program Committee.
+These institutions and MBPCC represent a network of for-profit, non-profit, academic, and community entities.
+Each site has a local program director who is also a member of the Program Committee.
 This type of collaborative endeavor enables us to train additional residents, and provide access to more special procedures than are available at any one site.

 Medical physicists and administration at all locations have shown a great deal of support in developing these partnerships.
 The partner sites began resident training in July 2011, and currently each has two residents in the program.
 Details of the Programs at the Consortium Affiliate Sites may be found at:

-The direction and content of the Program is governed by the Radiation Oncology Physics Residency Training Program Committee (Program Committee), which consists of the Program Director, Deputy Program Director, MBPCC Chief of Physics, a MDCB-certified medical dosimetrist, a radiation therapist, an ABR-certified radiation oncologist, and the program directors from each affiliate site.
+The direction and content of the program is governed by the Radiation Oncology Physics Residency Training Program Committee (Program Committee), which consists of the Program Director, Associate Program Director, MBPCC Chief of Clinical Physics, a MDCB-certified medical dosimetrist, a radiation therapist, an ABR-certified radiation oncologist, and the program directors from each affiliate site.
 The past MBPCC Chief of Physics serves on the Program Committee in an advisory capacity.
-Program Committee members were chosen based upon their willingness to contribute to residency education and development of the Program.
-The Program Committee meets at least every three months.
+Program Committee members were chosen based upon their willingness to contribute to residency education and development of the program.
+The Program Committee meets every month.

 MBPCC and its Physics department have been actively involved in Medical Physics education and training for over 25 years through the training of Medical Physics graduate students at Louisiana State University (LSU).
 In 2004, MBPCC entered into a formal agreement with LSU for an integrated academic-community cancer center model for Medical Physics.
 This agreement was integral in the 2006 CAMPEP accreditation of the M.S. in Medical Physics and Health Physics Program and the 2011 CAMPEP accreditation of the Ph.D. in Physics with specialization in Medical Physics within the LSU Department of Physics and Astronomy.
-Development of a CAMPEP-accredited Medical Physics Residency Program was a key step in LSU/MBPCC’s broader plan to provide comprehensive training in clinical medical physics.
+Development of a CAMPEP-accredited Medical Physics Residency Program was the next planned step in the training of clinical medical physicists.

 In 2004, MBPCC administration granted approval for the creation of a Radiation Oncology Physics Residency Training Program.
 Over the next four years, departmental faculty and staff were added to a level adequate to establish and sustain the Program.
 Program development began in March 2009, under the supervision of Program Director Dr. John P. Gibbons, Jr. The first resident began the Program on July 1, 2009 and completed residency training on August 31, 2011.